MicrosoftDocs/quantum-docs/articles/optimization-binary-optimization.md

 If the elements of the adjacency matrix $J_{ij}$ are drawn from a random distribution, the objective function in the example is equivalent to the *Hamiltonian* of *spin glass*.
-Spin glasses are well-known in physics for their rugged energy landscape with exponentially many local minima which makes finding their ground state an NP-hard problem.
+Spin glasses are well known in physics for their rugged energy landscape with exponentially many local minima, which makes finding their ground state an NP-hard problem.
 Many non-trivial optimization problems such as max-cut, network flows, satisfiability, geometrical packing, graph coloring, and integer linear